taw00/dashcore-rpm/README.md

     $ cd ~/rpmbuild/SPECS
     $ rpmbuild -ba dashcore-0.12.0.56.spec

+Note, you may run into a failed build.
+Look at the BuildRequires in the .spec file.
+For example, you may have to install a few RPMs first, like gcc-c++ and and others.

 If all goes well, the build process may take 30+ minutes and nicely bog down your computer.
 If the build succeeded, the build process will list the RPMS that were created at the end of the terminal window output.
 The binary RPMs